osrf/TSC-RMW-Reports/humble/eProsima-response.md

 ### Testing framework

-Tests have been executed on Raspberry-pi 4b+, linux laptops and windows laptops.
+Tests have been executed on Raspberry-pi 4b+, Linux laptops and Windows laptops.

 For the test to be reproducible, they were performed using a fork of the [Apex performance test tool](https://gitlab.com/ApexAI/performance_test.git).
 This fork has the necessary changes needed for the tools to build on Windows systems.